violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 I have successfully used Flexa this way and, while it's currently limited to supported business partners, it is by far the easiest way to spend my ZEC on real, physical stuff.

 If you need something from a store that doesn't have a Flexa partnership, you can still maybe find it from another cryptocurrency to gift card vendor.

+### Pay for stuff via Cake Pay in Cake Wallet

+The gift card vendor directly integrated with the Monero wallet app I use is called [Cake Pay](https://cakepay.com/).

+> TK-TODO: This section is not yet written, but it functions almost identically to Flexa in Zashi: sign up with a KYC-lite email address, either on the Cake Pay website or in the Cake Wallet app itself, and then choose a giftcard, pay for it from a Cake Wallet's balance **using Monero, since Monero is the one private cryptocurrency Cake Wallet supports**, and then use the gift card as you normally would.
+>
+> Note that as of this writing, Cake Pay is not compatible with Tor; you must disable Tor from within Cake Wallet's settings to use Cake Pay.

 ### Common cryptocurrency to gift card off-ramps (for sex workers)